 Hotel and restaurant in a park.
 The Sörensen family warmly welcomes guests to the estate of Het Roode Koper, a mansion once owned by the Count of Dutch-Indonesia.
 Surrounded by classical English gardens and the lovely woods of the Veluwe, the 3,000 hectare estate is a wonderful destination for a getaway.
 Explore the magnificent woods, heaths, water and wilderness by foot, bicycle or on horseback – guests can even stable their horses on the premises.
 On cooler days, curl up fireside with a spot of tea or a glass of wine in the lounge.
 The restaurant offers excellent seasonal fare, which can be enjoyed with views of the stately garden. ...
 Learn moreless

-In 2013, Queen Beatrix abdicated in favour of her son Willem-Alexander.
-With his coronation, the date of the national holiday has changed to 27 April, the young king's birthday.
-Come and join in the mass celebrations that take place on the streets and canals of Amsterdam.
-The entire city is decked out in orange and there is a very warm and friendly atmosphere.
-Boat trips, picnics, beer and laughter are on the menu until late into the night.
+In 2013, Queen Beatrix abdicated in favor of her son Willem-Alexander.
+With his coronation, the date of the national holiday changed to April 27, the young king's birthday.
+Come join the mass celebrations held on the streets and canals of Amsterdam.
+The entire city is decorated in orange, the color of...Read More less

 Hotel and restaurant in a village.
 An hour and a half from Amsterdam, twenty minutes by boat from Den Helder — between the land and the sea — lies Texel, an island in the Frisian archipelago.
 It is where chef Jef Schuur, hand in hand with his wife Nadine Mögling, has chosen to open a Michelinstarred restaurant and several beautiful modern suites in what was once a presbytery.
 With the changing tides, he cooks local products such as Wadden Sea cockles with Texel lamb bacon, parsley root cream and a jus of puffed celery.
 Nadine, a sommelier, is an expert in European wines and uses her extensive knowledge of organic and natural wines to create subtle and unique pairings to compliment the cuisine's harmonious contrasts of tastes and textures. ...
 Learn moreless